tomi3-11/Python-beginner-CLI-projects/README.md

 Features

-	i.
-Accepts user inputs for a temperature.
+- Accepts user inputs for a temperature.

-	ii.
-User conversion Choice: Asks the user for a choice to convert (celsius or fahrenheit).
+- User conversion Choice: Asks the user for a choice to convert (celsius or fahrenheit).

-	iii.
-Converts the temperature and displays a clean result.
+- Converts the temperature and displays a clean result.

 # 5. Registration System
 This is a command Line registration system that allows user to add their first name, last name and email